isarandi/stow-python/README.md

 ## Use

-Stow-Python is an exact reimplementation of GNU Stow, so refer to the [GNU Stow manual](https://www.gnu.org/software/stow/manual/) for all options and usage details, or see `stow --help` for all options, or refer to the [GNU Stow manual](https://www.gnu.org/software/stow/manual/).
+Since Stow-Python is an exact reimplementation of GNU Stow, you can refer to the [GNU Stow manual](https://www.gnu.org/software/stow/manual/) for all options and usage details, or see `stow --help`.

 To use the `chkstow` diagnostic tool for common stow directory problems, you can either download it directly like the `stow` executable, or use pip, it is automatically installed with stow-python.
 The `stow` and `chkstow` executables do not depend on each other, both are standalone with Python as the sole dependency.